chinamike65/hugo-tuolesi/content/book5/book5en.md

 Our mind is constantly thinking about the outside world, which can cause all kinds of distractions.

 Especially the communication tools such as mobile phones of modern people have brought more confusion.
-Not to mention focusing on one thing, it is impossible to stay in one place quietly for a few minutes, because there are various Miscellaneous thoughts, all kinds of troubles, plus eating, drinking, playing, and sleeping, the heart can't settle down at all.
+Not to mention focusing on one thing, it is impossible to stay in one place quietly for a few minutes, because there are various Miscellaneous thoughts, all kinds of afflictions, plus eating, drinking, playing, and sleeping, the heart can't settle down at all.

 The range of distraction is very wide, the thoughts are constantly flying, and the things that are thought of are not divided into the past and the future.